RWBY: Ice Queendom: Episodes

 Ice Queendom's plot is set between the continuity of RWBY Volume 1 and Volume 2, as the first three episodes are in essence a recap of Volume 1 with additional story events that lead into Ice Queendom's original story, and the final episode is set during Volume 2's first episode.

-Only one episode was handled outside of Shaft, that being episode 6, which was produced at Yokohama Animation Lab.
+Only one episode was handled outside of Shaft, that being episode 6, which was produced at Yokohama Animation Laboratory.

 Other media

 Manga

 A manga adaptation illustrated by Kumiko Suekane began serialization in ASCII Media Works's Dengeki Daioh magazine on June 27, 2022.
 The first tankōbon volume was released on September 9, 2022.

 Reception

-Writing for Anime News Network, Richard Eisenbeis, Nicholas Dupree, James Beckett, and Caitlin Moore gave mixed reviews to the series' premiere of the first three episodes; Eisenbeis stated that he was "entertained", but that the show lacks the energy of RWBY, while Dupree praised the fight scenes but called the series nothing special and "a mess"; Beckett called the production values "inconsistent"; and Moore called the premiere "not very good."
-Matthew Magnus Lundeen of Gamerant called the series "special" while re-doing scenes from early Volume 1 episodes of RWBY, praised the art design as an improvement over its source material, and said the series has the potential to be "the best in the franchise" while criticizing the end of episode 3 as "too rushed".
-Writing for Anime Feminist, Meru Clewis praised the visuals, soundtrack, and expressed interest in the deviations from the original story, but criticized the series' perceived assumption of viewer familiarity with the franchise, characterizing the first three episodes as "infodumps that assume you’re coming from the source material."
+Writing for Anime News Network, Richard Eisenbeis stated that "the way these three episodes mix the old and new is perfect for keeping things interesting in the long run," and "the way the tiny alterations and omissions subtly change our heroes (especially Jaune) was endlessly fascinating to me".
+Matthew Magnus Lundeen of Gamerant called the series "special" while re-doing scenes from early Volume 1 episodes of RWBY, praised the art design as an improvement over its source material, and said the series has the potential to be "the best in the franchise" and stated that "RWBY: Ice Queendom gets off to a cool start".
+Writing for Anime Feminist, Meru Clewis praised the visuals, soundtrack, and “the amount of passion poured into RWBY’s entire world”, noting that “RWBY reach a new peak of success.”
+But added: “If you’re new to the franchise as a whole, this might be a lot to take in.”
 Clewis also praised the inclusion of new character Shion Zaiden as a positive addition of non-binary gender representation.